GregVaz/vim-practice/README.md

 ## Introduction
 It’s a editor, one of the most popular text editors.
-It’s a clone of the VI editor, and is written by Bran Moolenaar.
+It’s a clone of the VI editor, and is, written by, Bran Moolenaar.

 * Features
   * It's memory footprint is very low